thefranciscook/jekyll-now/_posts/2013-01-01-2013-Budapest-Service-Jams.md

 - 400+ members in our Service Design Budapest facebook group
 - Next year our Ukrainian participant started up Kiev Service Jams

-💙 The thrill of startig some thing new and exciting.
-Teching people something I’m passionate about.
+💙 The thrill of starting some thing new and exciting.
+Teaching people something I’m passionate about.

 💰 Value I brought to the project: